AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

    afl-clang-fast, afl-clang-fast++, afl-clang-lto, afl-clang-lto++, afl-gcc-fast, afl-g++-fast (recommended!).
 * Using the environment variable `AFL_CC_COMPILER` with `MODE`.
-* Passing --afl-MODE command line options to the compiler via `CFLAGS`/`CXXFLAGS`/`CPPFLAGS`.
+* Passing --afl-`MODE` command line options to the compiler via `CFLAGS`/`CXXFLAGS`/`CPPFLAGS`.

 `MODE` can be one of the following: